stwalsh4118/atlas/docs/delivery/3/prd.md

 9. ✅ Post-import validation confirms data integrity
 10. ✅ Spatial index is functional after import (verify with EXPLAIN)
 11. ✅ Sample point-in-polygon query returns results correctly
-12. ✅ Documentation for running import with different counties
+12. ✅ Documentation for running import with different counties and formats
 13. ✅ Error log captures any problematic records

 ## Dependencies

 - PBI-2: Database Schema and Spatial Indexing (table must exist)
-- County parcel shapefile data downloaded
+- County parcel data downloaded (GeoJSON preferred, ~500MB for Montgomery County)
+- GDAL tools (ogr2ogr, ogrinfo) installed
-- PostGIS tools (shp2pgsql) or GDAL (ogr2ogr) available
+- PostGIS tools (shp2pgsql) optional for shapefile performance
 - Database credentials and connection

 ## Open Questions

-1. Which county's data should we use for initial testing?
-Montgomery County, TX?
+1. ~~Which county's data should we use for initial testing?~~ **RESOLVED**: Montgomery County, TX GeoJSON (~500MB, ~50k parcels)
 2. Should we support incremental updates or only full imports?
+(MVP: full imports only)
 3. Do we need to preserve original source geometry in a separate column?
+(Not for MVP)
 4. Should we add metadata tracking (import_date, source_file) to records?
+(Consider for post-MVP)
 5. How do we handle multi-county imports - separate tables or single table with county field?
+(MVP: single county, county_name field exists for future)

 ## Related Tasks